kareraisu/rasti.js/readme.md

 ### Templating

 **[template]**
 Binds a template to a container.
-It's value must be the name of a defined template (a key in the {template} config property).
+It's value must be the name of a defined template (a key in the {template} namespace).
 Each time the template is executed, it's output is rendered inside the container.

 **[render]**
 Defines an element as a trigger for a template.
 It's value must be the name of a defined template.
 When the element is clicked, the template is rendered.